Prescriptions

 How to place an order

-We are unable to accept medication requests by telephone due to safety concerns, however there are a number of other ways you can order your prescription:
+We are unable to accept medication requests by telephone.
+However there are a number of other ways you can order your prescription:

 • Order online – NHS App or Patient Access